tataratat/splinepy/CONTRIBUTING.md

 git checkout -b new-feature0
 pip install -e. --config-settings=cmake.args=-DSPLINEPY_MORE=OFF --config-settings=cmake.build-type="Debug"
 ```
-`--config-settings=cmake.args=-DSPLINEPY_MORE` build argument builds splines up to 3D (both parametric and physical dimensions), and that way we can reduce compile time. `--config-settings=cmake.build-type="Debug"` build also reduces compile time.
+`--config-settings=cmake.args=-DSPLINEPY_MORE` build argument builds splines up to 3D (both parametric and physical dimensions if they are part of template parameters), and that way we can reduce compile time. `--config-settings=cmake.build-type="Debug"` build also reduces compile time.
 We are experimenting with ways to reduce compile time during development.
 Let us know if you have a great idea!

 ## Python style / implementation preferences
 - use `if` and `raise` instead of `assert`